kyljgr/shippy/SOW.md

 [comment]: # ([Briefly describe the goal of the project.
 What problem are you trying to solve or what functionality are you aiming to achieve?])

-A simple battleship type game run via the command line.
+A simple battleship type game played in the command line.

 ### Scope: